-In April of 2013, DCMJ hired a resident to stand outside of the DC courthouse and collect contact information from residents who shared our view that the District’s marijuana laws need to be changed.
-Over the next few months we collected thousands of email addresses and began our campaign to change the marijuana laws in DC.
+In April of 2013, DCMJ hired a DC resident to stand outside of the courthouse and collect contact information from residents who shared our view that the District’s marijuana laws need to be changed.
+Over the next few months, we collected thousands of email addresses and began our effort to change the marijuana laws in DC.

 In June of 2013, the ACLU issued a report highlighting the billions of dollars wasted on racially biased arrests.
 This report, along with the Washington Lawyers Committee report, highlighted the need to end the marijuana arrests in Washington, DC.
-The incremental step toward this goal was the introduction of the legislation titled “Marijuana Possession Decriminalization Amendment Act of 2013” by DC council members Tommy Wells and Marion Barry in July 2013.
-While this legislation will end most of the arrests for the possession of marijuana in DC, it does not address the supply side of the equation— where is the marijuana coming from?
-How can DC residents safely access their marijuana without going through drug dealers?
+The incremental step toward this goal was the introduction of the legislation titled “Marijuana Possession Decriminalization Amendment Act of 2013” by DC council members Tommy Wells and Marion Barry on July 10, 2013 and became law on July 17, 2014.

-After the DC Board of Elections hearing in September 2013, we withdrew the voter initiative because we discovered that it required the DC government to allocate funds for drug education for youths and the Board of Elections would not permit the initiative on the ballot.
-Unlike other states, the District’s voter initiative process prohibits initiatives from appropriating any money.
-This makes it impossible for us to introduce a “tax & regulate” initiative like those passed in Colorado and Washington state in 2012.
+On September 5, 2013, we withdrew our first ballot initiative because it required the DC government to allocate funds for drug education for youths.
+The Board of Elections would not permit the initiative to go forward unless that section was removed.
+Unlike other states, the District’s ballot initiative process prohibits initiatives from appropriating any money to enforce the law.
+This makes it impossible for us to introduce a “tax & regulate” ballot initiative like those passed in Colorado and Washington state in 2012.
 Only the DC Council can introduce legislation that taxes and regulates marijuana.